zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

   shape here (we don't have the inputs at this point).
 For example: general parameters, inner layers objects, etc...
   * **build(input_shape):** Here we already know our input shape, therefore, we can create actual variables.
-For example - A Dense layer will create the `kernel` and `bias` variables here.
+For example, a Dense layer will create the `kernel` and `bias` variables here.
   * **call(inputs):** This is where we define the forward pass of our calculation.

-## Implementing a first version of SumOfGaussians
+## Implementing an initial version of SumOfGaussians

 After we've mastered the `keras.Layer` API, let's move on to implement a layer that fits our sum of gaussians model.
 We'll build the model for a known value of